acadadev/rosrider_doc/10_DEBUG/README.md

 | RESTART_REQUIRED     | b6  | After updating certain variables, this bit will be set requesting reset from driver        |
 | INITIAL_UPDATE_ERROR | b1  | If a parameter value from EEPROM can not pass input validation at startup.
 System Disabled |
 | EEPROM_WRITE_ERROR   | b0  | Denotes EEPROM write error                                                                 |

+__OTHER CHAPTERS__

+- slam
+- navigation
+- cartographer

+__TODO__
+- make videos of pid debug tool and put some screenshots between things, maybe even a video.
+- revisit parameters, add more description
+- explain SCV in detail
+- explain FF in detail
+- explain Cascading in detail

 __Return to the introduction:__ [Introduction](../README.md)